SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/accessing-edge.md

 * `https://<domain_name>`
 * `https://management.<domain_name>`

 The login screen appears.
-If this is your first login, log in with user **admin** and password **admin-pass**, and change the password.
+If this is your first login, log in with user "admin" and password "admin-pass" and change the password.

 {{< c8y-admon-important >}}
 After a successful deployment, you must access both the {{< management-tenant >}} and {{< product-c8y-iot >}}  Edge tenants and change the admin credentials.